 Ability to examine and control engine activity across the run, and on the fly to better ensure closure on even the most challenging formal problems

 Adoption of advanced formal verification techniques is growing rapidly to improve design verification.
-The automation of certain verification tasks, such as SoC connectivity verification, X-Prop and sequential equivalence checking significantly accelerates the ease of technology adoption.
+The automation of certain verification tasks, such as SoC connectivity verification, formal coverage analysis, and sequential equivalence checking significantly accelerates the ease of technology adoption.
 In addition, the common script environment and common setup makes adding launching new formal apps as simple as typing in a few new commands into a previously created script, or a simple click on the GUI.
-With the integration of industry-standard VCS® simulation and Verdi® debug solutions, the true power of formal verification can be realized.
+With the integration of industry standard VCS simulation and Verdi debug solutions, the true power of formal verification can be realized.

 By employing next-generation formal verification at opportune points in the design verification process, challenging bugs can be caught significantly earlier in the verification schedule, resulting in a higher quality design, overall schedule improvements as well as better predictability.